Image of bamboo products

 Bamboo seems to have crept its way into various industries and products, with everything from bamboo clothing to sheets to paper cropping up across different retailers.
 Bamboo is marketed as an eco-friendly material largely because the plant grows lightning-fast — up to 35 inches per day and 1.5 inches per hour — doesn’t require fertilizer, and self-regenerates from its own root system, so no replanting is required.

-So it's all upsides for bamboo, right?
+So it's all positives for bamboo, right?
 Not necessarily.
 While there was a long-term belief that bamboo was able to absorb carbon dioxide and produce 35% more oxygen than trees of a similar size, a 2016 study found that bamboo may actually emit carbon dioxide, calling its eco-friendliness into question (although other experts disagree with the findings).
-There are also other factors to take into account when weighing bamboo's sustainability, such as the environmental impact of shipping bamboo or the chemicals used in the production processes for certain items like clothing and textiles.
+There are also other factors to take into account when weighing bamboo's sustainability, such as the environmental impact of shipping bamboo, or the chemicals used in the production processes for certain items like clothing and textiles.

 Still, transitioning to bamboo products can have its share of upsides, especially when comparing bamboo products like toilet paper against conventional tree-based alternatives.